octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 When you see the message `Node is Bootstrapped`, your tezos node is synced with the blockchain and you may now perform operations on the blockchain.

 Congratulations on setting up a node !

+## Conclusion

+In this module we have seen how to install Tezos from sources, create its own node, synchronize it with the blockchain and finally launch it.

+This module is a prerequisite to become a baker and the [Deploy Bakers](/baker) module explains how to become a baker to start earning XTZ rewards.

 ## References